-Brisbane Long Term Infrastructure Plan 2007
+3.4.4 Brisbane Long Term Infrastructure Plan 2007

-The Project would assist in achieving the objectives of the Brisbane Long Term Infrastructure Plan 2007 (BLTIP).
-One of the Project's primary objectives, which is to improve freight networks within Brisbane's inner west, is consistent with BLTIP's goals to protect residential areas from freight movement and to provide more efficient road freight networks.
+It is expected that the Project would assist in the achievement of the Brisbane Long Term Infrastructure Plan 2007 (BLTIP).
+One of the Project's primary objectives, which is to improve freight networks within Brisbane's inner west, is in line with BLTIP's goals to protect residential areas from freight movement and to provide more efficient road freight networks.